 There are also wattle plants that are getting thicker on Arletherre ALT (Loves Creek).
 These make it harder to get to areas of country and can cause problems with wildfires.
-Alkwerterre north of Bloomfield's Bluff, here two men were drinking.
-Now their shield remains there.
-This used to be a long everlasting waterhole.

 Strategies: to make our values stronger and to reduce threats